 A new environment, even just a roadside rest area, can provide mental stimulation through new smells and sights.

 For some dogs, traveling can be stressful.
 Regular breaks can help them relax.

 Find Pet-Friendly Accommodations Ahead of Time

 Wherever you are going, be it a hotel, family's house, or house rental, get in touch before you go to make sure pets are welcome.
 Find out if there are any extra fees or deposits involved with your visit and whether or not they are refundable.
 For family visits, make sure to follow simple visitor etiquette to keep everything on the right paw.
 Find out if your dog is allowed to be in the room unattended.
 If the answer is yes, ask if he needs to be crated.
 You might even want to consider requesting a room on the ground floor.
 This will make those evening walks easier.

 There are many hotels today that are pet-friendly.
 There are many bed-and-breakfasts that also welcome pets.

 Update Your Dog's Health

-If you are contemplating giving a prescription sedative, make sure you do it under your vet's supervision, and make sure to try it out before you leave so you can gage your dog's reaction to it.
+If you are contemplating giving a prescription sedative, make sure you do it under your vet's supervision, and make sure to try it out before you leave so you can gauge your dog's reaction to it.
 If you aren't sure you will be able to find your dog's usual brand of food where you are going, be sure to bring enough along for the duration of the trip.

 Train Your Dog to Ride

 If the only time your dog gets to go in the car is to take a trip to the vet's, just popping him in the car and taking a long trip may not be a good idea.
 Acclimate your dog for the ride ahead by taking short trips.
-Start out with a trip around the block, then try a bit longer drive.
+Start out with a trip around the block, then try a bit longer.
 This will show your dog that a car ride can be a fun experience, too.